A Guide to Qualifying Leads

 Now we're talking!
 You know enough about Opportunity-level leads to ask more specific questions about who they are, what they need, and how your company can help.

-You need to determine a few things:
+Next, you need to determine a few things:

 -